m3o/m3o-go/examples/user/README.md

 	"go.m3o.com/user"
 )

-// Check whether the token attached to MagicLink is valid or not.
-// Ideally, you need to call this endpoint from your http request
-// handler that handles the endpoint which is specified in the
-// SendMagicLink request.
-func VerifyAtoken() {
+// Verify the email address of an account from a token sent in an email to the user. func VerifyEmail() {
 	userService := user.NewUserService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := userService.VerifyToken(&user.VerifyTokenRequest{
+	rsp, err := userService.VerifyEmail(&user.VerifyEmailRequest{
-		Token: "EdsUiidouJJJLldjlloofUiorkojflsWWdld",
+		Token: "012345",

 	})
 	fmt.Println(rsp, err)